inshirah-idris/Airline-Tweet-Sentiment-Analysis/README.md

 ## Results:
 - Out of the 14640 tweets that were preprocessed, 14485 were successfully cleaned, tokenized, and normalized for further analysis.

-- According to the analysis, 5438 tweets expressed natural customer sentiment, whereas 5415 expressed positive sentiment and 3632 expressed negative sentiment.
+- According to the analysis, 5438 tweets expressed neutral customer sentiment, whereas 5415 expressed positive sentiment and 3632 expressed negative sentiment.

 <img src="./images/Pie_Chart.png" width="40%" height="40%">